nazguul512/python-tradingview-ta-v3/docs/faq.rst

 How can I get involved?
 -----------------------

-If you found a bug, please `create an issue <https://github.com/brian-the-dev/python-tradingview-ta/issues>`_ on the GitHub repository.
+If you found a bug, please `create an issue <https://github.com/nazguul512/python-tradingview-ta-v3/issues>`_ on the GitHub repository.

-You can contribute (new features, bug fix, typo, etc) through the `GitHub repository <https://github.com/brian-the-dev/python-tradingview-ta>`_.
-Please follow the `guidelines <https://github.com/brian-the-dev/python-tradingview-ta/blob/main/CONTRIBUTING.md>`_ and don't send spammy pull requests.
+You can contribute (new features, bug fix, typo, etc) through the `GitHub repository <https://github.com/nazguul512/python-tradingview-ta-v3>`_.
+Please follow the `guidelines <https://github.com/nazguul512/python-tradingview-ta-v3/blob/main/CONTRIBUTING.md>`_ and don't send spammy pull requests.

 How does TradingView_TA works?
 ------------------------------

 A simple network inspection on TradingView's website revealed that the data is retrieved through an `undocumented API <https://scanner.tradingview.com/america/scan>`_.

-TradingView_TA works by calculating similar data using `algorithms <https://github.com/brian-the-dev/python-tradingview-ta/blob/main/tradingview_ta/technicals.py>`_ reverse-engineered from their `JavaScript code <https://gist.github.com/brian-the-dev/f0bb91658c1f161cafe8990db1473bd6>`_.
+TradingView_TA works by calculating similar data using `algorithms <https://github.com/nazguul512/python-tradingview-ta-v3/blob/main/tradingview_ta/technicals.py>`_ reverse-engineered from their `JavaScript code`_.

 Why do I get 4XX error?
 -----------------------